gsbnair/tdd_03_pytest_django-2/README.md

 README.md
 ```

 - Now, run the test by using the py.test and the test should pass.
+- Open the terminal and go to \tdd directory and give
+- `py.test`

 >  Let’s have a look at our coverage report.
 Every time it runs a test, it generates an HTML coverage folder called htmlcov.
 This consists of an index.html file that can be viewed.